peteroupc/peteroupc.github.io/randomtest.md

 - The [**Bays&ndash;Durham shuffle**](https://peteroupc.github.io/bdshuffle.html) (as in C++'s `shuffle_block_engine`).
 - Transforming a PRNG's outputs with a permutation function (for example, Mersenne Twister's "tempering").
 - The "shrinking generator" technique, which takes each bit from one PRNG only if the corresponding bit from another PRNG is set (see (Cook 2019\)[^6]).
-- "Self-shrinking" and von Neumann unbiasing, which each transform a PRNG based on pairs of output bits.
+- "Self-shrinking" and von Neumann unbiasing (von Neumann 1951)[^8], which each transform a PRNG based on pairs of output bits.

 **Splittable PRNGs.** A _splittable PRNG_ consists of two operations: a `split` operation to create multiple new internal states from one, and a `generate` operation to produce a pseudorandom number from a state (Schaathun 2015; Claessen et al., 2013\)[^7].
 The Schaathun paper surveys several known constructions of splittable PRNGs.
 Some of the constructions can be used by any PRNG, but do not necessarily lead to high-quality splittable PRNGs.